Freedom of choice

 By law, people living in the Netherlands have the freedom to choose the type of education they want their children to receive.
 In essence this translates to having the freedom to choose which school to send their children to, whether the form of education has a specific ideological, religious or generic character, and the degree of autonomy when it comes to educational and organisational structure.
 In practice, there are both public and private institutions at all levels of education in the Netherlands.
 The Dutch government is responsible for the quality of our education and underscores this quality by setting quality standards and organisational requirements.
 A quick overview.

 Every child between the ages of 5 and 16 is mandatorily obliged by Dutch law to attend school.
 Our education system comprises eight years of primary school, followed by four, five or six years of secondary education, after which a student can continue with further education.
+When students as a 16-year-old have not yet obtained a diploma, they are obliged to follow education up to 18 years.
 More information.

-Generally, students start secondary education at the age of 12, with the choice of school and type of education depending on individual results and preferences.
-The duration and form of the secondary school programme depends on the type of education.
-Secondary schools fall into the following three types of education.
+Generally, students start secondary education at the age of 12, with the choice of school and type of education depending on individual results and preferences (Roman Catholic, Montessori, General particular education).
+The duration and form of the secondary school programme depends on the differences between the three levels of education:

-· HAVO: five years of senior general secondary education.
-At the end of year three, students will choose a subject cluster that will play a central role during the final phase of their secondary education.
-Passing exams in the subjects in the applicable cluster is often a requirement for admission to further education.
+- HAVO: five years of senior general secondary education.
+At the end of year three, students will choose a thematic sector (science, humanics or arts) that will play a central role during the final phase of their secondary education.
+Passing exams in the subjects in the applicable thematic sector is often a requirement for admission to further education.
 HAVO prepares students to continue their education in a university of applied sciences.

-· VWO: six years of secondary education that prepares students for university.
-At the end of year three, students will chose a subject cluster that will play a central role during the final phase of their secondary education.
-Passing exams in the subjects in the applicable cluster is often a requirement for admission to further education.
+- VWO: six years of secondary education that prepares students for university.
+At the end of year three, students will choose a thematic sector (science, humanics or arts) that will play a central role during the final phase of their secondary education.
+Passing exams in the subjects in the applicable thematic sector is often a requirement for admission to further education.
 VWO prepares students to continue their education in an academic (research) university.